infinity0/msg-notes/causal-02-consistency.rst

 --------------

 Our scheme so far ensures consistency for delivered messages (including messages we sent).
-What about messages not yet delivered - e.g. received messages that sit in the "dangling messages" buffer for a long time, or messages that we haven't even received?
+What about messages we haven't even received?
 TODO

 Display